tareq403/Amar-PDF/README.md

 When contributing, please:
 1. Follow the established package structure
-2. Add constants to `core/constants.py` rather than using magic numbers
+2. Add constants to appropriate files in `core/constants/` rather than using magic numbers
 3. Keep files focused and under 300 lines
 4. Update `__init__.py` files when adding new modules
 5. Test imports with `test_imports.py`
 6. Update this README if adding new features
+7. Use factory methods for object creation when available
+8. Follow the established logging patterns for debugging

 ## Acknowledgments